simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_30_businessobject-code-hooks/businessobject-code-hooks.md

 For instance it can be used to:

 - Add a filtering search spec based on the user's rights
-- Change default field behaviour (visibility, updatability, ...) depending on user's rights or depending on the instance name (e.g. the instance used by webservices - name is prefixed by `api_` - may hide or make non updatable one field which is visible or updatble to UI users)
+- Change default field behavior (visibility, updatability, ...) depending on user's rights or depending on the instance name (e.g. the instance used by webservices - name is prefixed by `api_` - may hide or make non updatable one field which is visible or updatble to UI users)